 You can easily change change the Wi-Fi network on your Ring Doorbell or Camera in the Ring app:

 - Open the Ring app.

-- Click on the three lines icon in the top-left corner.
+- Tap the menu icon (three horizontal lines) in the top-left corner.

 - Select your Ring Doorbell or Ring Camera.

 - Stand next to the doorbell or camera and put it in setup mode.
 I’ll discuss how to do this on all Ring devices down below.

 - After following the prompts, you will be able to choose your desired Wi-Fi network.

 - Enter the network password and press “Continue.”
 The device will connect and you should be all set!

 Note: Your Wi-Fi network password cannot have any special characters in it to connect it to your Ring Doorbell.

 If you’re still having trouble with your Ring device’s internet connection, check out our list of troubleshooting tips.